bat26/hmac_base64.java/README.md

 Minimum of Java 1.6.0.29

-If in doubt of JRE on the system, type ' java -version'
+If in doubt of JRE on the system, type ` java -version`

 ## License